Documentation Index

 This is a deliberate architectural choice, not an accidental simplification.
 It means adding a new capability source never requires changing the agent, the execution engines, or the context management layer.
 You register tools; the agent uses them.

-Four capability sources converge into one registry.
+Five capability sources converge into one registry.
 The agent draws from all of them equally.

-Four capability sources
+Five capability sources

 Built-in Tools